Skip to main content

 Overview

-This collection contains the artifacts contained in the office of long-time Speaker of the Georgia House of Representatives, Thomas B. Murphy.
+This collection contains the artifacts which were located the Georgia State Capitol office of long-time Speaker of the Georgia House of Representatives, Thomas B. Murphy.
 Murphy served in the Georgia House from 1961-2003, and he was Speaker of the Georgia House from 1973-2002.
 The collection contains material from Murphy's time as Speaker as well as some material that predates his speakership.
-His papers contain an assortment of correspondence, photographs, budget material, committee material, candidate information, Democratic Party material, and miscellaneous other material.

 Provenance/Source of Acquisition